-If that weren’t enough, you can frequently find him as a regular analyst for FOX 11’s Studio LA, CNN and CNN International.
+If that weren’t enough, you can frequently find him as a regular analyst for FOX 11’s Studio LA, CNN, HLN and CNN International.

 Complementing his on-air work is his column “The Mo’Kelly Report,” which ranges from politics to popular culture and the vastness in between the two.
 Prior to forging his own media brand, O’Kelly helped guide the radio careers of entertainment personalities Jim Rome, Ryan Seacrest and Tavis Smiley.
 O’Kelly’s work has been featured in the Los Angeles Times, The New York Times, The Huffington Post, CNN, MSNBC, Good Morning America and hundreds of other news and entertainment outlets.

 (Be sure to check out the photo gallery for Mo’s Moments in the Business HERE)

 Los Angeles Times editorial – ‘More Important Issues in Tupac Shakur’s Death Than Label’s Success‘